SwarajSingh3005/SwarajSingh3005/README.md

 - 👋 Hi, I’m @SwarajSingh3005
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning AI for media
-- 💞️ I’m looking to collaborate on artificial Intelligence
+- 💞️ I’m looking to collaborate on Artificial Intelligence
 - 📫 How to reach me - swaraj300599@gmail.com

 <!---